What is Depo-Provera?

 Depo-Provera prevents pregnancy in one of three ways:

-- It prevents ovulation, preventing the ovaries from releasing an egg.
+- It prevents ovulation by stopping the ovaries from releasing an egg.

-- It thickens the cervical mucus which acts as a barrier preventing the sperm from reaching the egg.
+- It thickens the cervical mucus which acts as a barrier to prevent the sperm from reaching the egg.

-- It changes the lining of the uterus preventing implantation.
+- It changes the lining of the uterus to prevent implantation.

-Because DEPO-PROVERA Contraceptive Injection is a long-acting birth control method, it takes some time after your last injection for its effect to wear off.
-Based on the results from a large study done in the United States, of those women who stop using DEPO-PROVERA Contraceptive Injection in order to become pregnant:
+Since the Depo-Provera contraceptive injection is a long-acting birth control method, it takes some time after your last injection for its effect to wear off.
+Here are the results from a large study done in the United States, of women who stop using the Depo-Provera contraceptive injection in order to become pregnant:

-- about 83% of those who become pregnant do so in about 15 months, and
+- about 83% of those who become pregnant do so in about 15 months

-The length of time you use DEPO-PROVERA Contraceptive Injection has no effect on how long it takes you to become pregnant after you stop using it.
+The length of time that you use Depo-Provera has no effect on how long it takes you to become pregnant after you stop using it.